DetainedDeveloper/App-Brewery-Flutter-Null-Safety/README.md

     runApp(FlashChat());
   }
   ```
-  :exclamation::exclamation: It is **FUNDAMENTAL** that you add the parameter **`options: DefaultFirebaseOptions.currentPlatform`** because it will specify the configuration that will be used depending on the platform your application is running on (Android, iOS, macOS, Windows or Linux) --> feel free to explore the code of **`DefaultFirebaseOptions.currentPlatform`**, you will notice that it corresponds to your **`lib > firebase_options.dart`**, and that it simply verifies the platorm on which your application is running, then returns the appropriate configuration.
+  :exclamation::exclamation: It is **FUNDAMENTAL** that you add the parameter **`options: DefaultFirebaseOptions.currentPlatform`** because it will specify the configuration that will be used depending on the platform your application is running on (Android, iOS, macOS, Windows or Linux) --> feel free to explore the code of **`DefaultFirebaseOptions.currentPlatform`**, you will notice that it corresponds to your **`lib > firebase_options.dart`**, and that it simply verifies the platform on which your application is running, then returns the appropriate configuration.

 - Finally, stop your application if it was running (to make a fresh start), and try to run it on Android and on iOS to verify that everything works on both platform (try to run it as well on macOS, Windows and/or Linux if you are developing for those platforms).